pauldennis2/TextQuest/JsonApiDoc.md

 * createHiddenItem - adds a hidden object to this room.
 First param is the item name (you will need to refer to your itemLibrary if you want the item to do anything interesting), second param the location where it is hidden.
 * addTrigger - allows you to add a triggered event to this room.
 The first param is the trigger group (specialRoomActions, onLightingChange, onItemUse, onSpellCast, or onSearch - these are the only trigger groups that can be changed right now).
 The second param is the event that should be triggered, along with any parameters for that event.
 * removeTrigger - allows you to remove a triggered event from the room.
 The first param is the trigger group (see addTrigger).
 The second param is the event to be removed.
+* createPassage - allows you to add a connection to a new room.
+First param is the direction, the second param is the `id` of the room to connect.
+Use with caution, as you could trap the player if you're not careful.

 Not fully implemented: